authcompanion/authcompanion2/documentation/docs/guide/integrate.md

 ## With Backend Web Services

 When you start the AuthC server a secret key is generated on `KEY_PATH=./keyfile` in the JSON Web Key format.
-Making the key available via an environment variable or by reading the key from a file, your web service requires access to the JWK.
+Your web service requires access to the JWK via an environment variable or by reading the key from a file.

 This key is used to verify the JWT token received by your web services was issued by AuthC.